Blue Peter: Appeals

 An enduring feature of the programme is the annual charity appeal, which asks viewers to collect items that can be recycled or sold to raise money for the chosen cause.
 For example, in 1973–74, Blue Peter sponsored a "Stampede", asking people to donate postage stamps in support of Ethiopian famine relief.
 This is always a charity project in the UK in odd-numbered years, and abroad in even-numbered.
 The appeal is usually launched in late November and runs through to February or March of the following year.

+From 1966, Blue Peter began an appeal to fund lifeboats for the RNLI.
+To date, 25 lifeboats have been funded by the appeal.

 Until 1979, only waste products were ever collected, such as stamps, linens, coins, scrap metal etc. In 1979, one of the most popular forms of raising appeal money was introduced, encouraging viewers to hold "Blue Peter Bring And Buy Sales" at which buyers are also encouraged to bring their own bric-a-brac or produce to sell.
 The Great Bring And Buy Sale was used every few years or so as a means of adding variety to the collecting theme during other years.

 Between 2001 and 2003 a series of "Bring And Buy Appeals" led many viewers and the media to voice their concern that the traditional method of collecting scrap items to recycle was being abandoned in favour of the "easier revenue" generated by the sales.
 This led to an on-air explanation by presenter Konnie Huq during the 2003 Get Together Appeal that this particular appeal required the sort of funding that only Bring And Buy Sales could raise.

 The 2004 and 2005 appeals saw a return to the collecting theme: the first being to collect old clothes that Oxfam could sell in its stores to raise funds for a family-searching service in third world countries ravaged by war, and the second being the collection of old mobile telephones and coins that could be recycled to raise money for ChildLine.
 Continuing the return to collecting unwanted items, Blue Peter launched its Shoe Biz Appeal campaign in 2006.
 In partnership with UNICEF, its aim was to collect unwanted pairs of shoes or other footwear in order to raise money for children orphaned by AIDS and HIV in Malawi.
 The 2007 appeal was the "Disc Drive" – working with Barnardo's to sell unwanted CDs and DVDs.